Using Alps to set aspirational targets with students

 - Show students past results, with examples of those who have smashed their MEGs in previous years, MEGs are after all just the starting point.

-Using your MEGs to set individual subject targets
+Using your MEGs to set personalised subject targets

-- Firstly, MEGs are minimum and are not a ceiling.
+- Firstly, MEGs are minimum grades and not a ceiling.
 Some schools and colleges now use 90% MEGs as a standard to encourage students to aim even higher.

 - Crucially, teaching staff have to understand how progress in their subject compares to the MEG.
 For this we turn to the subject thermometers.